 The one mistake entrepreneurs or business owners face when trying to protect their IP is complacency.

 Have you developed a new product or service?
 Reviewed your branding recently?
-Or changed your tagline?
+Or change your tagline?
 When improving and growing your business, you need to review and grow your IP too, ensuring you have the correct trade mark, copyright registration or patent in place with each change and development.

 “Not taking the time to review your IP requirements on a consistent basis increases the risk of competitors being able to take and market key elements or USPs of your business and brand.
 This could be detrimental to both the growth of your business and its ongoing longevity.”